defalcoBGU/water_system_compound_crisis/README.md

-# Compound Security–Climate Vulnerability Framework for Water Systems
+# A Compound Crisis Framework for Water System Vulnerability Assessment: Systematic Scenario Exploration with Interaction Effects

 This repository contains the code, input data, and analysis scripts used in the study: